piupiujk/piupiujk/README.md

 A beginner backend developer from Russia
 ----------------------------------------

-So far, I'm just learning, but I'm trying to put a lot of effort into achieving my goal.
-I am studying in the first year of university.
-I try to do interesting projects

 * 🌍  I'm based in Russia, Chelyabinsk
 * ✉️  You can contact me at [docs4p@yandex.ru](mailto:docs4p@yandex.ru)
 * 🧠  I'm learning Django